Tschanzlin/Pandas-Challenge/README.md

 - Form dataframes and concatenate

 7/11:
--For school summary data:
-> Create master group by file, grouped by school name
+- Created master group by file, grouped by school name
-> Create df using mean function to determine avg size, budget, reading / math score
+- Created df using mean function to determine avg size, budget, reading / math score
-> Create df using loc function to calculate % passing when grades > 70 (not working)
+- Created df using loc function to calculate % passing when grades > 70 (not working)
-- Created sub-sets of the original dataframe filtered by math and reading scores >=70 and then ran count and average scores off that
+- Created grouped dataframes from filtered dataframes for passing scores to run count and average scores
-- For total passing stats, I assumed students had to path mass and reading, and so ran the analysis by filter ReadPass further by passing math scores
+- Total passing stats = ReadPass dataframe (reading >=70), filtered further by passing math scores

 7/10:
-- Building basic outline of the analysis
 - Imported schools and students datafiles; evaulated format
-- Merged files in order to calculate student scores by district (may not need be necessaery)
+- Merged files in order to calculate student scores by district (may not need)
 - Calculated basic stats (Totals and Averages) for the total district
-- Unable to calculate % passing with a single command (MathPass = students_df[students_df["reading_score"]>=70].count without returning contents of entire dataframe
+- Created filtered dataframes for passing scores >=70 to calc % passing data